 Here is a summary of some of the features we’ve been enjoying and why you will want to update now.

-Use the power of Sitecore’s powerful Artifical Intelligence engine to Personalize the experience without the guesswork!
+Use the power of Sitecore’s powerful Artificial Intelligence engine to Personalize the experience without the guesswork!
 The eagerly anticipated release of Sitecore AI Auto-Personalization enables the use of machine learning and automates the delivery of personalized experiences and enables brands to jumpstart personalization, without any manual definition of user segments.

-For brands that have already begun their personalization efforts, Sitecore AI helps by analyzing visitor behavior to learn where they are in their journey, deepen understanding of them, and determine the best content to optimize their experience.
+For brands that have already begun their personalization efforts, Sitecore AI helps by analyzing visitor behavior to learn where they are in their journey, deepen their understanding of them, and determine the best content to optimize their experience.

 You create profile cards to save combinations of profile keys and values that you apply to your content, until now you had to manually assign these to your pages one by one.
 The latest enhancements allow you to assign profile cards to multiple items.

-This small change will speed up your personalization efforts for your content authors and marketers, and make retroactively assign a profile card to all your content much more efficient, especially if you are managing websites with a large amount of content!
+This small change will speed up your personalization efforts for your content authors and marketers, and make retroactively assigning a profile card to all your content much more efficient, especially if you are managing websites with a large amount of content!

-Rules based content profile also allows you to attach the behaviour profiles to multiple content items, avoid editing and publishing individual content items for profiling content and use the content hierarchy and content tags to associate behaviour profiles with content.
+The rules-based content profile also allows you to attach the behaviour profiles to multiple content items, avoid editing and publishing individual content items for profiling content and use the content hierarchy and content tags to associate behaviour profiles with content.

 It may be simple, but we like it!
-Sitecore Experience Forms has now introduced a simple Send Email submit action, providing an out of the box solution to send emails without the need to utilise EXM.
+Sitecore Experience Forms (or Sitecore Forms) has now introduced a simple Send Email submit action, providing an out-of-the-box solution to send emails without the need to utilise EXM.
 You can easily edit messages using the Rich Text Editor and also incorporate the information from the submitted form to create stunning personalised emails.

 The caching mechanism is an important feature that ensures a smooth and efficient running platform, performing at scale with as little infrastructure and associated costs as possible.
 Sitecore has finally managed to resolve the caching clearing issue which used to cause the entire HTML cache to be cleared when publishing.
-By overhauling the cache clearing mechanism and associated publishing pipelines, it is now possible to only clear the html cache for only the published item and any items related to it, which may be linked via datasource or set as a field value for example.
+By overhauling the cache clearing mechanism and associated publishing pipelines, it is now possible to only clear the HTML cache for only the published item and any items related to it, which may be linked via a datasource or set as a field value for example.
 A variety of cleaning strategies are provided out of the box, but it is possible to extend this and provide your own custom logic.
 This enhancement will especially be beneficial for customers hosting a multisite instance, and now a publish on one site will not affect the cache of another site.
-You can read more in the documentation site.
+You can read more on the documentation site.

 Apart from the rebrand, Sitecore JSS also introduces Next.js.
-We are huge fans of Next.js here at Konabos and it has been the React framework of choice here for all our Headless CMS projects.
+We are huge fans of Next.js here at Konabos and it has been the React framework of choice here for all our Headless CMS and headless development projects.
 We also previously demonstrated using Content Hub as a Service with Jamstack and recently provided a Next.js Starter Kit for Content Hub.